20 Aug 10 Internet Safety Tips For Kids on the internet

 Get your copy: How to defend against Cyberbullies and Trolls (2019): The inner working of the internet for parents Kindle Edition

 Just like in the real world, there’s a side to the Internet that you need to protect your kids from.
 While there are plenty of safety measures and online tools that you can employ to ensure your kids are safe online, it’s all too easy for young minds to stray into phishing scams and inappropriate content with just a few clicks of the mouse.
+You can play a role of so-called IT manager who decide what your child can do online.
+As you can see, IT management is important for a business (read more on this issue) as well as for your family.

 Want to know how you can ensure your kids safety online?
 Here are 10 tips to teach your kids before they access the Internet.